 Services Marketing (MHR107)

 Services dominate most developed economies, typically making up about 80 percent of the gross domestic product, and most people work in the service sector.
-Services include everything from accounting to zone therapy, and we frequently use services such as electricity and online search engines without even thinking of them as services.
-In recent years digitalization has enabled many new or transformed services.
-Shortly, new technologies such as AI and robotics will increase the dynamism and importance of the service sector even further.
+Services include everything from consulting to transportation, and we frequently use services such as electricity and online search engines without even thinking of them as services.
+In recent years, digitalization has enabled many new or transformed services.
+Shortly, new technologies such as AI will increase the dynamism and importance of the service sector even further.
 Also, an increasing number of products include a service component.
-The marketing of services is similar to the marketing of products, but there are also significant differences.
-This course offers an in-depth understanding of the core concepts in services marketing, applies them to a wide range of services, and prepares you for a future career in the dynamic services sector.
+The marketing of services is like the marketing of products, but there are also significant differences.
+This course offers an in-depth understanding of marketing concepts as they relate to services, applies them to a wide range of services, and prepares you for a future career in dynamic services sectors.

 Course code